First Drive: Chevrolet Colorado ZR2

 Since the Chevrolet Colorado ZR2 was announced for production in 2016, I wanted to get behind the wheel of one.
 I loved the offroad styling, its stance, and even the wheels, I was hoping it would drive as good as it looked.
 While I had driven the standard Colorado on the Chevrolet Texas BBQ Tour the ZR2 never seemed to make it into my tester rotation, until now, and now that I have driven it, it was everything I hoped it would be.

 While the base Colorado offers a 2.5L 4-cylinder gasoline engine, the ZR2 is only available with a 3.6L V6 or a 2.8L Duramax Turbo-Diesel 4-cylinder, the latter adds $3,500 to the price tag, a big premium to pay to pick up a few more MPG and no difference in towing capacity.
-But it is nice that Chevrolet offers the option for those diehard diesel fans since most trucks in this category only offer one engine choice across all models.
-Having driven both, my personal preference is for the higher-revving performance-focused 3.6 V6 which more fun to drive and while the diesel has more than enough power, it feels sluggish both on and off-road.
-My V6 tester also had the optional performance pack which helped with throttle response and gave the exhaust a nice growl.
+However, it is nice that Chevrolet offers the option for diehard diesel fans since most trucks in this category only offer one engine choice across all models.
+Having driven both, my personal preference is for the higher-revving, performance-focused 3.6 V6, which is more fun to drive, and while the diesel has more than enough power, it feels sluggish both on and off-road.
+My V6 tester also had the optional performance pack, which helped with throttle response and gave the exhaust a nice growl.

 Engine Specs: